refundidau/refundid-magento-2/README.md

-#Magento2_Refundid
+# Magento 2 Refundid
-Refundid "Intant Refunds" module for Magento 2
+Refundid's intant refund module for Magento 2

 note: this must be installed in conjunction with our Magento Integration - please contact us at info@refundid.com for more info on setup